phact/dse-spark-rest-api/docsrc/content/index.md

 ### What is included?

-This field asset includes a simple batch analytics application and describes how to use the:
+This field asset includes a simple batch analytics application (borrowed from Russ: https://github.com/RussellSpitzer/ProgrammaticSparkExample) and describes how to use:

 * `dse spark-submit`
 * Undocumented Spark RESTFUL API